CARA-ch/ch-emed-epr/input/pagecontent/document_pmlc.md

 #### Authors

-1. Last intervening author: represents the author of the last entry (of any kind) in the treatment.
+1. Last intervening author: represents the document author of the last entry (of any kind) in the treatment.
-2. Last medical author: represents the author of the last section (of type _MTP_, _PRE_, or any type of _PADV_ except _COMMENT_ that apply to an _MTP_ or _PRE_) in this treatment.
+2. Last medical author: represents the author of the last entry (of type _MTP_, _PRE_, or any type of _PADV_ except _COMMENT_ that applies to an _MTP_ or _PRE_) in this treatment.

 #### Generation rules